muccg/yabi/docs/faq.rst

 What backend should a file select tool use or why won't my file select run?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You have run into an evolutionary quirk of Yabi.
 See :ref:`nullbackend`.
+If you set up Yabi from the Google Code repository you will find a `file select` tool was installed by default for you to use.

 What is the default stageout field for?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^